Course Registration: Registration Information for Fall 2023, MBA1s, Class of 2024

 A. Maybe.
 You do not need to backpack the courses you are awarded through our course bidding process.
 If you are not awarded a class you wish to take, or if you are interested in registering for classes not available in bidding (e.g., non-Ross classes) then you will want to backpack those classes using Wolverine Access.
 Backpacking opens March 15.
 Be aware that backpacking does not reserve a seat for you in the class – it is simply a way to put the course in your “shopping cart” so that you can “check-out” quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open section at that time.

 Q: When is my appointment time?

 A: The University assigns registration appointment times for graduate students between March 22-24.
 The times are determined by the credits completed, and then are randomly assigned.
 You can view your assigned time on Wolverine Access starting March 15.

 Q: Do I have to register exactly at my appointment time, and when does my registration close?

-A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2023.
+A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register soon after your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2023.

 Q. I still have questions.
 Is there someone I can talk to?

-If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising appointment system.
-You can also meet with an Academic Advisor during Virtual Academic Advising Drop-in hours (Monday 1-2 and Wednesday 11-12) for quick advising questions and urgent issues.
+A. If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
+You can also visit us during academic advising drop-in hours for quick advising questions.